“I beat upon the Dharma drum, announcing my search for Dharma in the four directions”

 The Many Roles of Drums in Buddhism

-The drum has a long history in Buddhist traditions: from the mindfulness support of the big drum in Mahayana Buddhism, to the “wakefulness” support of the fish drum in Zen, to the hauntingly beautiful use of various drums in Tibetan ritual.
+The drum has a long history in Buddhist traditions: from the mindfulness support of the big drum in Mahayana Buddhism to the “wakefulness” support of the fish drum in Zen, to the hauntingly beautiful use of various drums in Tibetan ritual.
 Drums play an important role in Buddhist Chod, Tantra and other esoteric practices.
-Sound is also considered one of the eight sensory offerings to the Enlightened Beings, and playing the drum or the bell are considered to be very profound offerings.
+Sound is also considered one of the eight sensory offerings to the Enlightened Beings and playing the drum or the bell are considered to be very profound offerings.

 Through the centuries, the drum was also central to many other spiritualities and religions, from ancient shamanism — documented use of more than 25,0000 years ago — to Medieval Catholic ritual, to ceremonies in numerous religions.
 The earliest known spirituality — broadly defined as shamanism — relied on the drum to journey into the mind and spiritual insights.
 Cave drawings dating to 25,000 years ago show the central role of drumming.

 Recently, I added drumming to my meditation practice, greatly enhancing my ability to still my “monkey mind.”
 The trance-like effect of drumming also improved my visualizations in more formal sadhana practices.
-It doesn’t mater whether I use the fish drum, a chod drum, damaru or the single-sided shaman drum, drumming prior to the formal practice, stills my mind and makes visualization meditation almost “easy.”
+It doesn’t matter whether I use the fish drum, a chod drum, damaru, or the single-sided shaman drum, drumming prior to the formal practice, stills my mind and makes visualization meditation almost “easy.”
 The trance-like effect of the drum, intensifies the mind’s focus, allowing truly vivid and profound visualizations.
 Mindfulness of “beat” and “sound” rather than breath.
 I decided to research the role the drum plays in different Buddhist traditions, and what the teachers say about drums and drumming.

 Mahayana Buddhism: The Great Offering

-In Mahayana traditions, we daily take refuge in the three jewels: Buddha, Dharma and Sangha.
+In Mahayana traditions, we daily take refuge in the three jewels: Buddha, Dharma, and Sangha.
 We also speak of the Body of the Buddha, Speech of the Buddha and Mind of the Buddha.
-As symbols, we often represent the Buddha with a statue, image or symbol, the Speech with a Sutra or sometimes a bell/drum (for sound of speech), and the Mind often a Stupa.
+As symbols, we often represent the Buddha with a statue, image or symbol, the Speech with a Sutra or sometimes a bell/drum (for the sound of speech), and the Mind often a Stupa.

 Sound is as one of the eight sensory offerings traditionally offered in Mahayana Buddhist tradition.
 When we burn incense, we symbolically present the scent or smell offering.
 Flowers please the sight sense.
 Food the taste sense.
 The drum or the chanting of a mantra represents the hearing sensory offering.
 Many serious practitioners make daily or weekly or monthly sensory offerings.